As Ivory Coast heads to polls, many left out of economic boom

 Charles Kakou, like most from the demolished beachside slum, sleeps in the cramped home of a friend on the other side of the immaculate new highway.

-He said all of his former neighbors backed Ivory Coast’s economic development but said few were likely to turn up to cast their ballots on Sunday.
+He said all of his former neighbours backed Ivory Coast’s economic development but said few were likely to turn up to cast their ballots on Sunday.

 “How can we be motivated to vote if we don’t even have a roof?” he said.
 “They’re out on the street.
 How do you want them to go vote?”